Midwifery Care Arlington + Boston Area Homebirth Services

 This is the first question that most parents ask themselves, and are asked by their friends and family, when considering a home birth.
 Midwives are the experts in healthy pregnancy and birth.
 During the prenatal period the midwife conducts regular assessments making sure their clients are fit home birth candidates.
 In labor, midwives are trained to watch for complications long before anything becomes a true emergency.
 They are also trained to deal with complications such as postpartum hemorrhage, stalled and long labors, as well as neonatal resuscitation.
 However, if a true emergency occurs we will not hesitate to call 911 or take the woman straight to the nearest hospital.
 There is almost always time to get to a hospital.
 In the event of any transfers, emergent or non-emergent, the midwife will go with you to the hospital.

 For more information on the safety of home birth, please visit the resources page.

 Midwifery care postpartum

 After your baby is born, my care doesn’t stop!
-I come by frequently to make sure you and baby are adjusting well to each other and recovering from the birth.I will return the day after the birth, sometime between 3-5 days after that, then at the two week mark and finally at six weeks.
+I come by frequently to make sure you and baby are adjusting well to each other and recovering from the birth.I will return the day after the birth, sometime between 3-5 days after that, at one week, then at the two week mark and finally at six weeks.
 In these visits I’ll be assessing you and your babies health and wellbeing, monitoring babies weight, and helping you with any breastfeeding challenges.
 During this last appointment I can also provide a well woman exam for you, including a pap smear.